getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 Symmetrically, you may want to reference the `Foo(..)` function from inside a non-constructor method. `super.constructor` will point at `Foo(..)` the function, but beware that this function can *only* be invoked with `new`. `new super.constructor(..)` would be valid, but it wouldn't be terribly useful in most cases, because you can't make that call use or reference the current `this` object context, which is likely what you'd want.

 Also, `super` looks like it might be driven by a function's context just like `this` -- that is, that they'd both be dynamically bound.
 However, `super` is not dynamic like `this` is.
-When a constructor or method makes a `super` reference inside it at declaration time (in the `class` body), that `super` is statically bound to that specific class heirarchy, and cannot be overriden (at least in ES6).
+When a constructor or method makes a `super` reference inside it at declaration time (in the `class` body), that `super` is statically bound to that specific class hierarchy, and cannot be overriden (at least in ES6).

 What does that mean?
 It means that if you're in the habit of taking a method from one "class" and "borrowing" it for another class by overriding its `this`, say with `call(..)` or `apply(..)`, that may very well create surprises if the method you're borrowing has a `super` in it.
-Consider this class heirarchy:
+Consider this class hierarchy:

 ```js
 class ParentA {